wultra/react-native-powerauth-mobile-sdk/docs/Recovery-Codes.md

 - You should never send the values over the network.
 - You should never copy the values to the clipboard.
 - You should require PIN code every time to display the values on the screen.
-- You should warn user that taking screenshot of the values is not recommended.
+- You should warn users that taking screenshots of the values is not recommended.
 - Do not cache the values in RAM.

 You should inform the user that: